 Exploration of an announced topic in Latin American History.
 Offered as staffing permits.
+HIST 360 and LAS 360 are cross-listed.

 • HIST-361 The Mexican Revolution

 Study of the background, precursor movements, participants, events, and outcome of the violent social revolution; that swept the Mexican countryside between 1910 and 1917.
 Hist 361 and LAS 361 are cross-listed.
 Offered every other year.